en

 Google Maps

-If you haven’t had a chance to try Hitsumabushi (grilled eel on rice) in Nagoya, Unagi no Nakamuraya is a great place to try the dish.
-This little typical Japanese diner is located on the Pottery Footpath and is specialized in eel dishes.
+If you haven’t had a chance to try Hitsumabushi (grilled eel on rice) in Nagoya, Unagi no Nakamuraya is a great place to try the famous dish.
+This little typical Japanese diner is located on the Pottery Footpath and specializes in eel dishes.

 Unagi no Nakamuraya (うなぎの中村屋)